Hershell Baskin Freeman

 - Died January 17, 2004 in Orlando, FL USA

-Before the 1948 season the Boston Red Sox signed Hersh Freeman as an amateur free agent and the 19 year old right-hander would spend this season with the class C Natchez Indians of the Cotton States League going 18-9 with a 2.35 ERA.
-Hersh would spend the next four seasons in the minors (1949-52) before the Red Sox would give him a short look at the tail end of the '52 year.
-He would get into four games, pitch 13 innings win one game and have a 3.29 ERA.
-He would go back to the minors for the 1953 season to the AAA Louisville Colonels and go 4-4 with a 3.33 ERA, get another look by the Red Sox and go 1-4 with a 5.54 ERA.
+Before the 1948 season, the Boston Red Sox signed Hersh Freeman as an amateur free agent.
+The 19-year-old righthander spent that season with the class C Natchez Indians of the Cotton States League, going 18-9 with a 2.35 ERA.
+Hersh then spent the next four seasons in the minors (1949-1952) before the Red Sox gave him a short look at the tail end of the 1952 season.
+He got into four games, pitched 13 innings, won one game - a complete game in his first career start - and had a 3.29 ERA.
+He went back to the minors for the 1953 season, to the AAA Louisville Colonels, and went 4-4 with a 3.33 ERA; He got another look by the Red Sox and went 1-4 with a 5.54 ERA.

-Hersh would spend the 1954 season with the Louisville Colonels win 7 and lose 5 and 1955 would see the big right-hander briefly with the Red Sox and on May 10, the Bo-Sox would sell him to the Cincinnati Reds for an undisclosed amount of cash.
-Freeman played 1/3 inning at third base on June 3 for the 1955 Redlegs.
-Freeman was relieved by Joe Nuxhall with two outs in the bottom of the sixth, but instead of leaving the game he moved to third base, replacing Bobby Adams, while Nuxhall retired Dale Long.
-Freeman returned to the mound in the bottom of the seventh with Rocky Bridges taking over at third.
+Hersh spent the 1954 season with Louisville, winning 7 and losing 5, and 1955 saw the big righthander briefly with the Red Sox before on May 10th, he was sold to the Cincinnati Redlegs.
+Freeman played a third of an inning at third base on June 3rd for the Redlegs.
+Freeman was relieved by Joe Nuxhall with two outs in the bottom of the 6th, but instead of leaving the game, he moved to third base, replacing Bobby Adams, while Nuxhall retired Dale Long.
+Freeman returned to the mound in the bottom of the 7th with Rocky Bridges taking over at third base.

-Freeman would become the ace of the Reds bullpen from 1955 to 1957, with his 2.12 ERA in '55 the best of any National League reliever.
-He would also have 14 wins and 18 saves in 1956.
-In a game in May of 1956 Johnny Klippstein and Freeman no-hit the Braves through nine innings before Joe Black lost it in the eleventh.
+Freeman became the ace of the Redlegs' bullpen from 1955 to 1957, with his 2.12 ERA in 1955 the best of any National League reliever.
+He also had 14 wins and 18 saves in 1956.
+In a game in May of 1956, Johnny Klippstein and Freeman no-hit the Milwaukee Braves through nine innings before Joe Black lost the no-hitter in the 11th.

-Hersh would win 7 and lose 2, primarily in relief in 1957, and was working toward another good season in 1958 when a shoulder injury hit him and he was traded by the Reds to the Chicago Cubs for Turk Lown.
+Hersh won 7 and lost 2, primarily in relief, in 1957, and was working toward another good season in 1958 when a shoulder injury hit him.
+He was traded to the Chicago Cubs for Turk Lown.
 Hersh appeared in only 12 games with a 0-1 record for the year.
 The injury caused his last trip to the mound in the majors and his career ended with a record of 30-16 plus 37 saves and a 3.74 ERA.